brainit-consulting/chess/README.md

 The UI now shows player names (including AI labels) and a running captured-material score.
 You can hide the UI panel or collapse it to a compact view from the header controls.
+Sound effects are available with a Sound toggle, and the camera adds subtle polish.

 ## Run